-Weblate uses privileges system based on Django.
-The default setup (after you run setupgroups) consists of three groups Guests, Users, Owners and Managers which have privileges as described above.
-All new users are automatically added to Users group.
+The default setup (after you run setupgroups) consists of three groups Guests, Users and Managers which have privileges as described above.
+All new users are automatically added to Users group (thanks to Automatic group assignments).
 The Guests groups is used for not logged in users.
-The Owners groups adds special privileges to users owning a project.